mindhash/tir-samples/inference/performance/readme.md

   - Organize your prompts in this manner - <static system prompt> <static part of user prompt e.g. part that doesnt change often across similar type of requests> <dynamic part of user prompt e.g. variables, facts etc>.
 This will ensure maximum kv re-use.
   - Minimise dynamic part of prompts.
 This is easier said than done.
 Developers are often responsible for writing prompts and performance is often kept as a last bite to chew.
 You will need to keep tracking prompts in your production and run a simple cluster algo to see how spread out your prompts are.

-## 3. Optimise Engine
+## 3. Optimise vLLM Engine
   Request-level Inference is state-less shared nothing architecture.
 This helps us optimise engine like vLLM in isolation and scale horizontally without any drop in performance (assuming network routing and load balancing works as expected).

+### Start-up time

+### Batching / Throughput
+  - Control Batch Size:

+### TTFT

+### End-to-End Latency

 ## Scaling vLLM Inference Throughput/Latency for mixed lengths request (input tokens varying from 1000 to 20000 and generations 100-2000)

 1. Create separate instance to handle long (>5k) and short prompt (<5k).
 On client side, you can also do this with approximate character count.